Most Melbourne businesses don't have a traffic problem. They have a visibility problem.

 Common speed killers:

 Uncompressed images - a single hero image can be 5MB if nobody optimised it.
-That alone can add 3-4 seconds to load time.
+That alone can add 3 to 4 seconds to load time.

 Too many plugins - WordPress sites, we're looking at you.
 Every plugin adds weight.
 If you've got 30+ plugins, you probably only need 10.